Kevin McCarthy elected House speaker after 15 votes and days of negotiations

 Kevin McCarthy confronts Matt Gaetz during 14th House Speaker vote. #118thCongress pic.twitter.com/nMa9bm0KSN— CSPAN (@cspan) January 7, 2023

-Republicans Lauren Boebert of Colorado and Matt Gaetz of Florida, two strong critics of McCarthy, voted "present" in the final vote.
-But it wasn't enough as four other Republicans voted for someone else.
-McCarthy either needed another member to vote present or for someone to flip to an affirmative vote.

-McCarthy walked to the back of the chamber and appeared to push Gaetz and Boebert, who were seated next to each other, to change their minds.
+McCarthy walked to the back of the chamber and appeared to try to convince Gaetz and Boebert, who were seated next to each other, to change their minds.
 Other Republicans swarmed Gaetz and engaged in seemingly heated discussions after McCarthy walked away.

 Now McCarthy talking to Gaetz - trying to get him to change his vote - chamber is pretty quiet— Deirdre Walsh (@deirdrekwalsh) January 7, 2023